Battle of Weihaiwei: Chinese Fortifications

 In peacetime, these forts had a garrison of 3,700 troops.
-With reinforcements and the addition of the naval personnel, the strength of the Chinese forces at the port grew to 10,600 and within 100km of Weihaiwei there were an additional 11,000-12,000 soldiers.
+With reinforcements and the addition of the naval personnel, the strength of the Chinese forces at the port grew to 10,600.
 An additional 4,000 men had been dispatched from Tianjin on 4 January but had not arrived before the attack.
 However, the Chinese soldiers performed poorly and Ding Ruchang's sailors were the only formation he trusted.

 At Dengzhou (a part of modern Penglai), the target of a Japanese diversionary attack there were 4 210mm guns and 6 150mm Krupp guns.